-Amal and George Clooney Dress Down for a Romantic Stroll
+Amal and George Clooney Dress Down for a Weekend Stroll

 Walking hand-in-hand (fingers interlocking—it's true love), the accomplished human rights lawyer and her actor husband seemingly tried to dodge the paps by obscuring their identities with hats and sunglasses.

-Though wearing an oversize bomber jacket, Amal couldn’t quite hide her growing baby bump.
-The maternity wear maven paired her olive green covering with a deep gray scarf, dark-wash skinny jeans, and studded high-top sneakers (shop a similar look here).
+Though wearing an oversize bomber jacket, Amal couldn't quite hide her growing baby bump.
+The maternity wear maven paired her olive green covering with a deep gray scarf, dark-wash Citizens of Humanity maternity jeans (shop a similar style here), and studded high-top sneakers (shop a similar look here).
 She added a touch of black to the ensemble with a newsboy cap and aviator shades.

 Amal's protective husband stuck by his wife's side in a pair of light-wash jeans, a black and gray Warner Bros. logo sweatshirt, beige houndstooth fedora (shop a similar look here), and orange-tinted sunglasses.